BushmanLab/bilateria/README.md

 # bilateria
-Code for generating figures and statistics for bilaterian animal microbiome project The bulk of the code for this project can be found in bilateria.R.
+Code for generating figures and statistics for bilaterian animal microbiome project.
+The bulk of the code for this project can be found in bilateria.R.

 # R libraries